 May 11, We found out we’re pregnant.
 (Yehey!)

 May 22, Lalaine bled heavily.
-Ultrasound showed negative fetal heartbeat and a deformed gestational sac.
+Ultrasound showed a negative fetal heartbeat and a deformed gestational sac.
 They also found a big blood clot inside the womb which is the cause of the bleeding.
-OB-Gyne didn’t prescribe any medicines to keep the baby cause the pregnancy is not viable.
+OB-Gyne didn’t prescribe any medicines to keep the baby because the pregnancy is not viable.
 We’re already miscarrying.
-It’s only a matter of time for the fetus to come out.
+We are only waiting for the fetus to come out.

 June 13, this is when we learned about our mega yolk sac. 🙁